-In 1977 the song “Give a Little Bit of Your Love To Me,” written by Roger Hodgson, was sung by his group Super Tramp.
+In 1977 a song: “Give a Little Bit of Your Love To Me,” written by Roger Hodgson, was sung by his group Super Tramp.
 It has been used for Christmas advertisements; sung by the Googoo Dolls; sung in honor of Princess Diana, (since it was one of her favorite songs); and played in movies and of course on the radio.
 But it’s message is pure and simple and we need to hear it.

 Sometimes when I am by myself, I think of something funny that happened to me or that I did and laugh or chuckle to myself.
 I guess in some ways there is a bit of a comedian in me.
 But these little vignettes from my past can cheer me up.
 In fact they help keep me afloat when times get stressful.